sffc/socketio-file-upload/README.md

 #### instance.useText = false

-Defaults to `false`, which transmits files as an octet array.
+Defaults to `false`, which reads files as an octet array.
 This is necessary for binary-type files, like images.

-Set to `true` to transmit files as plain text instead.
-This may save bandwidth if you expect to transmit only text files.
+Set to `true` to read and transmit files as plain text instead.
+This will save bandwidth if you expect to transmit only text files.
+If you choose this option, it is recommended that you perform a filter by returning `false` to a `start` event if the file does not have a desired extension.

+#### instance.serializeOctets = false

+Defaults to `false`, which transmits binary files as Base 64 data (with a 33% overhead).

+Set to `true` to instead transmit the data as a serialized octet array.
+This will result in an overhead of over 1000% (not recommended for production applications).

 ### Events